 Temperature Erosion Station

-- One stopwatch, clock or wristwatch to time 7-8 minute rotation intervals.
+- stopwatch, clock or wristwatch, to time 7-8 minute rotation intervals

 What is erosion?
 Have you heard that word before?
 Erosion is the process of wearing away the surface of the Earth in different ways.
 Erosion can happen from wind, water, ice, temperature and even chemicals found in nature.
 Erosion is all around us.
 You have probably seen some type of erosion without even realizing it.
 Have you noticed bits of sand and dirt being carried away by water after a rainfall?
-How about the side of a building or a statue that has become smooth or worn down as it gets old?
+How about the side of a building or a statue that has become smooth or worn down as it ages?
 How about a crack in the sidewalk or road that was not there before?
-Or a sidewalk crack that you have noticed getting larger by the week?
-All of these things can happen from erosion.
+Or a sidewalk crack that you noticed getting larger by the week?
+All of these changes can happen from erosion.
 Wind and water can carry away dirt, sand and soil from one area, rub it against an object (similar to the effects of sandpaper) that it moves over, and deposit it somewhere entirely different.
-Temperature changes can cause different things to contract (shrink) and expand, allowing them to crack over time.
+Temperature changes can cause some materials to contract (shrink) and expand, which causes them to crack over time.
 Acid rain from pollution causes chemicals in the air to slowly break down buildings, trees and statues.
-Even ice in the form of huge glaciers can drag away piece of land as they move downhill from gravity.
+Even ice in the form of huge glaciers can drag away piece of land as they move downhill with the force of gravity.

 Erosion is constantly shaping the Earth's surface.
 Our Earth looks different than it did 100 years ago and will look even more different 100 years in the future.
 Erosion has built mountains and carved out deep valleys.
-All this erosion takes a toll on man-made structures as well.
-Significant landmarks, like the Sphinx in Egypt or pyramids in South America, can be destroyed if not properly protected.
+All this erosion takes a toll on human-made structures as well.
+Significant landmarks, like the Sphinx in Egypt or pyramids in South America, can be destroyed if not protected from erosional forces.
 Damage caused by erosion can cost a lot of money to repair.
-Large-scale erosion is often dangerous and can cause landslides and flooding.
+Large-scale erosion is often dangerous to people when it results in landslides and flooding.

 Engineers study erosion so that they can protect the environment, structures, landmarks and people's lives.
-Engineers design and build structures such as houses, buildings and roads for people to live and work in and, of course, on which to drive their automobiles.
-They develop designs that will help protect people from landslides and flooding, like levees and barriers.
+Engineers design and build structures such as houses, buildings and roads for people to live and work in and, of course, on which to drive their vehicles.
+They intentionally develop designs that help to protect people from landslides and flooding, like levees and barriers.
 Engineers are also involved in protecting existing land formations and landmarks that people want to keep around, such as ancient pyramids and national monuments.